You’ve probably heard this quote before: “Fall in love with the problem not the solution.”

 Finally, to fall in love with the problem means a commitment to gaining customer empathy, considering a broad range of ideas and experimenting with your customers.
 Should you feel guilty if you’ve fallen in love with a solution?
 Of course not, as long as you follow a structured process that allows you to say goodbye to a solution that’s not working, and fall in love with the next one you try!

 Thanks to Lean Startup Co.
-Education Program Faculty member Hugh Molotsi for contributing this piece.
+Education Program Faculty member and CEO of Ujama, Hugh Molotsi, for contributing this piece.
 If you want to bring the entrepreneurial spirit to your large organization, Lean Startup Company’s Education Program can help.
 We empower you to solve your own problems using entrepreneurial management, no matter your industry, size company, or sector of the economy.
 Email us.
 We’re here to help.